hassantafreshi/easy-form-builder/readme.txt

 **Accept payment with Stripe**
 Taking payments form with integration Stripe Just Enter Public and Secret key on Easy Form Builder and build your service payment form or order payment form.

-**Redirect page**
+**Thank you page(Redirect page)**
-Redirect page option on Easy Form Builder is thank you page and will have redirected after completing the form on your landing page or an URL.
+Redirect page option on Easy Form Builder is like thank you page and will have redirected after completing the form on your landing page or an URL.

 **Notice** : If your template base on bootstrap  then go to “Easy Form Builder” → “Settings” → checked  “My template have used BootStrap framework” → Save